 About the District.
 Founded in 1964, the Peralta Community College District (PCCD) is a collaborative community of colleges comprised of Berkeley City College (BCC), College of Alameda (COA), and Laney and Merritt Colleges in Alameda County, California.
 The four Peralta Colleges provide a dynamic multicultural learning environment offering accessible, high-quality educational programs and services, including two-year degrees, certificates and university transfer programs, to students from the San Francisco Bay Area.
 According to the 2000 Census, PCCD's primary service area had over 615,000 residents.
-The District has a reputation for developing effective approaches to serve the varied educational and career preparation interests and needs of its vibrant community.
 The District in general serves over 25,000 students a semester, the majority of whom (68%) are part-time.
 PCCD's student population is very diverse and mirrors the surrounding community.
 Roughly 27% are Hispanic/Latino, 24% Asian American, 20% African American, 17% white (non-Hispanic) and remaining as displayed in Chart 1 below.

-Chart 1 Fall 2018 PCCD Student Population by Ethnicity
+Fall 2018 PCCD Student Population by Ethnicity